Klorsche/command-tool/nmap.md

-#Nmap
+# Nmap

 Nmap (Network Mapper) is a free and open-source network scanner created by Gordon Lyon (also known by his pseudonym Fyodor Vaskovich).[3]
-Nmap is used to discover hosts and services on a computer network by sending packets and analyzing the responses.[4]
+Nmap is used to discover hosts and services on a computer network by sending packets and analyzing the responses.

 Nmap provides a number of features for probing computer networks, including host discovery and service and operating system detection.
-These features are extensible by scripts that provide more advanced service detection,[5] vulnerability detection,[5] and other features.
+These features are extensible by scripts that provide more advanced service detection, vulnerability detection, and other features.
 Nmap can adapt to network conditions including latency and congestion during a scan.

 *basic syntax*

-,,,
     nmap [ScanType] [Options] TargetIP
-,,,

 *Usage Example*
-,,,

     sudo nmap [-sS] -A -p- TargetIP -oX filename.xml sudo nmap -sV -O TargetIP -oX filename.xml
-,,,

-#Discovery Types
+# Discovery Types

 *SYN, ACK, UDP Discovery*
 ,,,